pkgcore/pkgcore/doc/config.rst

 If you already know how to configure portage you can probably just skip this file.
-As long as you do not have an /etc/pkgcore.conf or ~/.pkgcore.conf pkgcore will read portages configuration files.
+As long as you do not have an /etc/pkgcore.conf or ~/.pkgcore.conf pkgcore will read portage's configuration files.

 Basics, querying
 ================